crytic/building-secure-contracts/program-analysis/echidna/end-to-end-testing.md

 # End-to-End testing with Echidna (Part I)

-When smart contracts require a complex initialization and the time to do it is short, we want to avoid to manually recreate a deployment for a fuzzing campaign with Echidna.
+When smart contracts require a complex initialization and the time to do it is short, we want to avoid manually recreating a deployment for a fuzzing campaign with Echidna.
 That's why we have a new approach for testing using Echidna based on the deployments and execution of tests directly from ganache.

 ## Requirements:

 This approach needs a smart contract project, with the following constraints:

-* It should use Solidity: Vyper is not supported, since Slither/Echidna is not very effective running these (e.g. no AST is included).
+* It should use Solidity: Vyper is not supported, since Slither/Echidna is not very effective at running these (e.g. no AST is included).
 * It should have tests or at least, a complete deployment script.
-* It should work with slither.
+* It should work with Slither.
 If it fails, [please report the issue](https://github.com/crytic/slither).

 For this tutorial, [we used the drizzle-box example](https://github.com/truffle-box/drizzle-box).